 Pulsed Signal Therapy or PST is one of the more technologically advanced treatments that are available to fight Degenerative Myelopathy.
 Designed primarily for the treatment of osteoarthritis in humans, it is commonly employed for tendon or other types of ligament injuries.

 Though much like Hydro-treadmill therapy in the sense that they are both newly utilized for treating various canine diseases.
 The concept is based upon the fact that each nerve membrane is surrounded by a unique electrical field which helps with the natural regeneration of nerve membranes.
 PST sends a pulsed signal which will reinforce these electrical fields, which promotes the repair of damaged cells and also to enhance the maintenance process.

 In theory, the treatment revolves around the belief that if a nerve disorder is present, it can ultimately be attributed to a disturbance in the surrounding electrical field.
 PST works by isolating these disturbances and then by repairing the affected area by stimulating the surrounding healthy nerves and increasing a dog’s natural neuro-regeneration abilities.

 PST is more commonly used in Europe, and it has yet to get an approval by the FDA for use in the United States.
 However, it may be something that you may want to keep your eyes on as it might be approved in the near future.

 Our Research and Surveys

-Degenerative myelopathy no longer has to be an unbeatable foe, if your dog has been diagnosed with degenerative myelopathy and you are worried about his or her declining health, We strongly suggest that you look for a product that has been successfully used, approved and is trusted by thousands of dog lovers around the world.
+Degenerative Myelopathy no longer has to be this unbeatable foe.
+If your dog has been diagnosed with DM and you are worried about his or her declining health, we strongly suggest that you look for a product that has been successfully used, approved and is trusted by thousands of dog lovers around the world.